 Request to enter personal information

 Some scam e-mails persuade you to enter your personal information, login credentials or credit card details saying that is to verify an issue with your account or some other reason.
 Some of them will take you to a fake site too.
-However, the legitimate businesses never ask information via email.
+However, legitimate businesses never ask information via email.
 Therefore, be very careful.

 Addressed to a username

 Some fraudulent e-mail writers do not have any of your information other than your username or email address.
-Therefore, you may be addressed in a more common way like Dear Sir / Ma’am, Hi there, etc… whereas the legitimate companies do address their customers most of the time by their full name.
+Therefore, you may be addressed in a more common way like Dear Sir / Ma’am, Hi there, etc… whereas legitimate companies do address their customers most of the time by their full name.
 Hence, you can determine whether it is a phishing e-mail, if it indicates an attempt of collecting your personal information without even addressing you specifically.

 Check the web page link

 The second way is to right-click on the link of the email and select “Copy Link Location” or a similar option given.
-Then paste it on a TextPad or Microsoft Word, which will show you the real web address of the link the unknown sent you.
+Then paste it on a TextPad or Microsoft Word, which will show you the real web address of the link the unknown has sent you.
 Accordingly you can compare that link with the company’s real website address and check if they match or not.

 Learn more about how to determine a fake or a fraudulent link through the article of “You Decide whether it is a Fake or a Real Website!”

-After inspecting how genuine the link is, if you feel that it is suspicious, do not click on it.
+After inspecting how genuine the link is, if you still feel that it is suspicious, do not click on it.
 You can even bin it or report spam.